 If I was married to a narcissist, chances are he’s already told everyone lies about me (that I don’t like them – especially his family – or that I said this or that when I never did) so I’m not sure who I can trust anymore which makes me feel even more abandoned.
 Anyone he is talking to or has spoken to doesn’t feel safe to me anymore.
 People and family I thought I was close to, don’t seem that trustworthy anymore.
 Because of all of that, it seems easier to just keep to myself.

 Church, you’re not helping.

 And sometimes you’re hurting me even more.
 I don’t want to have to defend myself when you ask what I did to cause the separation or divorce.
 One person can cause the breakdown of a marriage.
 Abuse and adultery are just such cases where one person’s deceitfulness and abuse, without repentance or remorse, shouldn’t be rewarded with an intact marriage and family.
-Not all divorces are 50/50 and by assuming it always is, blames me for actions I had no control over.
-I don’t feel I can come to you for help if you’re going blame and shame me during this time.
+Not all divorces are 50/50 and assuming it always blames me for actions I had no control over.
+I don’t feel I can come to you for help if you’re going to blame and shame me during this time.
 And I can’t force this man to get the help or do the work to repair his issues, so we’ll continue on into divorce.
 Me giving up that fight, to fight for my (and my children’s) future, was the best I could do.
 Please respect that!

 I really want to co-parent like normal people!